DiseaseNeuroGenomics/snMultiome/README.md

 # Project Overview - snMultiome
 This repository contains scripts for the snMultiome postnatal project, focused on the analysis and integration of multi-modal single-cell data, specifically RNA-seq and ATAC-seq.
 Below is an overview of the scripts used in the project.
-Further information, including relevant input data files, can be found in synapse under SynID **_syn62738189_**
+Further information, including relevant input data files, can be found in synapse under SynID: **syn62738189**.

 ## SnMultiome Analysis - Preprocessing